 Once this information is verified, you will then be registered for your examinations.

 Invariably, clashes do occur but please consult with the Examinations Officer because these issues can be resolved.

-Statements of Entry are normally issued three months before the examination season begins.
-For example, if you are sitting tests in the May and June series, you will normally receive your Statement of Entry in February.
+These timetables are normally issued three months before the examination season begins.
+For example, if you are sitting tests in the May and June series, you will receive your statement in January or February.

-Your Statement of Entry will look similar to this example:
+Your timetable will look similar to this example: